adamdbradley/stencil-gl-boxes/readme.md

 ## Reactivity

 Stencil's reactivity is from getters and setters placed on component instances, similar to [Vue](https://vuejs.org/).
 Component-level re-rendering occurs only when a value changes.
 Rendering is not at the application level, but rather individual components will only render if a property changes.
-In this demo, a `requestAnimationFrame()` loop is changing the rotation of each box, which then passees that information down to the thousands of boxes.
+In this demo, a `requestAnimationFrame()` loop is changing the rotation of each box, which then passes that information down to the thousands of boxes.

 ## VDom